dongmeic/MPO_Data_Portal/PopulationData/README.md

 ## Data Sources for the Title VI dashboards

-Data from ten tables (1 - 10) within block group, one table (11) within census tract (for 1 year and 5 year respectively), and nine tables (12 - 19) were collected for the Title VI dashboard:
+Data from ten tables (1 - 10) within block group, one table (11) within census tract (for 1 year and 5 year respectively), and nine tables (12 - 19) were collected for the Title VI dashboard (the links are updated with the most-recent data, as current as 2019):

 1. [B01003 Total Population](https://data.census.gov/cedsci/table?g=0500000US41039.150000&tid=ACSDT5Y2019.B01003&hidePreview=false&cid=B01003_001E&vintage=2019)